Universal communication part II: channels with memory: Discussion

-A possible direction for improving asymptotical convergence rate is modifying the comparison class or the channel model.
-As an example, it seems, comparing the results of \cite{YL_UnivModuloAdditive} and \cite{YL_PriorPrediction} regarding convergence rates, it is observed that the overheads related to learning the prior are larger than overheads of universal decoding, for the same block lengths.
 The difficulty of finding an input distribution to attain the IFB capacity may be exemplified by the following channel.
-Starting with an arbitrary IFB encoder of $M$ codewords over block length $k$, the channel is constructed to favor this encoder.
-For each block of $k$ symbols, if the input $\vr X_i^{[k]]}$ is one of the codewords, then the output $\vr Y_i^{[k]]}$ is a deterministic sequence, and otherwise, the output is chosen randomly.
-This channel is a fading memory channel so the current results hold with respect to it.
+Starting with an arbitrary IFB encoder of $M$ codewords over block length $k$, and a decoder with an arbitrary decision region for each of the $M$ messages, the channel is constructed to favor this IFB system.
+For each block of $k$ symbols, if the input $\vr X_i^{[k]}$ is one of the codewords, then the output is randomly chosen inside the respective IFB decoder decision region, and otherwise, the output is random and independent of the input.
 In order to achieve the IFB capacity ($\frac{\log M}{k}$) over this channel, the universal system is required to ``guess'' most of the codewords in the reference encoder's codebook.
-In view of this, one may consider as reference, encoders and decoder which operate over a block of a certain size, however their codebook distributions are close to i.i.d. or have more constrained structures (as practical codes do).
-Also the channel assumed in this paper is very general, and the penalty for this generality it does not appear in the asymptotical rates.
-However it surely induces a penalty in the rate of convergence.
-Probably, the ability to efficiently learn and utilize channel behavior would come from identifying similarities and repetitive behavior of channel occurrence, rather than slow increase of the super-symbol size as done here.
+This channel is a fading memory channel but it is not causal, however this is easily fixed with a more elaborate structure presented in Appendix~\ref{sec:um_convergence_rate_limits}.